The words “flammable” and “inflammable” mean the same thing: “easily set on fire”. Why is this?

 The words flammable and inflammable have the same meaning.
 It is, however, safer to use flammable to avoid ambiguity, as the in- prefix of inflammable can give the impression that the word means ‘non-flammable’.”

-16 Responses to “Don’t Be Burnt By “Inflammable””
+16 thoughts on “Don’t Be Burnt By “Inflammable””

 I remember the definition by remembering the following: